Pueblo: Etymology and usage

+In the Rio Grande Valley of New Mexico, specifically in the region between Albuquerque, Santa Fe and Taos, the word "pueblo" defines a "distinct cultural group in the Southwestern United States" and their villages.
+The Holmes Museum of Anthropology defines this specific group as a "common culture with individual variances [that] connects them.

+Less-permanent Native settlements (such as those found in California) were often referred to as rancherías, however, the oldest area of Los Angeles was known as El Pueblo de Nuestra Señora la Reina de los Ángeles del Rio de Porciúncula or El Pueblo de Los Angeles for short.

+Pueblo tribes

 Of the federally recognized Native American communities in the Southwest, those designated by the King of Spain as pueblo at the time Spain ceded territory to the United States, after the American Revolutionary War, are legally recognized as Pueblo by the Bureau of Indian Affairs.
-Some of the pueblos also came under jurisdiction of the United States, in its view, by its treaty with Mexico, which had briefly gained rule over territory in the Southwest ceded by Spain after Mexican independence.
+Some of the pueblos also came under the jurisdiction of the United States, in its view, by its treaty with Mexico, which had briefly gained rule over territory in the Southwest ceded by Spain after Mexican independence.
 There are 21 federally recognized Pueblos that are home to Pueblo peoples.
 Their official federal names are as follows: